Download the OS image. xzcat | dd to the disk. Two partitions are created and take up about 14GB.

 The default EEPROM `BOOT_ORDER=0xf416`, the boot order should be NVMe, SD Card, USB.
 But it still boots the SD card first.
 With the SD card out, the RPi 5 boots from the NVMe.
 The root partition is near full.
-Use resizepart and resize2fs to grow the root file system and it is OK is to resize at runtime.
+Use parted and resize2fs to grow the root file system.

 A sustained read/write speed is 390MB/s read and 440MB/s write, which is better than the USB NVMe adapter 260MB/s read and 380MB/s write, but not dramatically.